 Air Quality Reporting Through a Huge Wildfire: The Challenging Reality

-Huge wildfires present a challenge for real-time air quality reporting due to the highly unpredictable and dynamic nature of smoke travel.
-However, providers that rely primarily or only on station sensor data will find it particularly difficult to maintain a reliable service at times like this.
+Accurately reporting on air quality through a huge wildfire presents a number of challenges due to the dynamic and unpredictable nature of smoke travel.
+In particular, providers that rely primarily or only on station sensor data will often struggle to maintain a good service during these times.

-A number of providers were unable to provide Californian residents with accurate air quality information over the last few days:
+For example, a number of providers were unable to provide Californian residents with accurate air quality information during the 2019 wildfires in this area.

 How Does BreezoMeter Report Accurately When Sensors are Down?